-It will be clear from my story that I have an uneasy relationship with the pressures of career ambition and self-promotion – something I share with many people.
+It will be clear from my story that I have an uneasy relationship with the pressures of career ambition and self-promotion – something I know many people will relate to.
 The empty posturing and ego that we see so often in the world of stars and celebrities fills me with horror.
 My dislike of competitive attitudes and hollow status-seeking has meant that I have needed to develop ways of working as a musician – and now as a teacher – based on truly solid foundations, reliable, undeniable skills and authentic artistic values.
 So I rely on a clear model of how music actually works on the piano and in the voice.
 With clear conscious awareness of this model, I have found a very dependable, pure kind of confidence that makes me surprisingly effective and independent as a communicator without having to project a big show of self-belief through bravado.
 I value mastery far more than the vagaries of success.
 This solidly disciplined yet light and playful approach that I use and teach can be applied across disciplines outside music.
 So it is a natural extension that I occasionally also coach people in general performance and presentation skills and have given several workshops to help people find and use their inner sense of rhythm and released voice with power and confidence.

 My aim is to work tirelessly to improve and develop my musicianship skills whilst deepening my enquiry as a teacher and coach and use music not as a vehicle for self-aggrandisement but as a empowering, even essential force for good in human society.